 At the beginning of 2021, ASIC commenced accepting new Australian Financial Services Licence (AFSL) applications for providers of claims handling and settling services to retail clients as well as variations to existing AFSLs to include claims handling and settling services authorisations.

-ASIC released draft guidance on the new claims handling and settling services authorisation at the end of 2020.
+ASIC released its final information sheet on the new claims handling and settling services authorisation, on 8 April 2021.
 This follows reforms inserting into the Corporations Act 2001 (Cth) the requirement for businesses providing claims handling and settling services to hold an AFSL in relation to such services.

 When does this change take effect?